ASPP/pelita/doc/source/writing_player.rst

 Your player only has a limited time to return from ``get_move()``.
 The default is approximately three seconds.
 If your player does not respond in time the ``GameMaster`` will move the bot at random for this turn.
-Its important to recover from such an event.
+It's important to recover from such an event.
 The ``BFSPlayer`` does this by catching the ``ValueError`` raised by ``diff_pos``.